 NLEC’s unique on-the-job training program not only benefits the homeless but also the community as a whole.

 Regular renewable energy fairs, where the formerly homeless trainees share renewable energy skills they learn, have introduced thousands throughout the Midwest to the world of renewable energy.

-Through Missouri Renewable Energy and the Here’s Help Network and KNLC-DT, staffed by the formerly homeless, educational and informational programming is reaching more people.
-And, the new nationwide Renewable Energy Satellite network is teaching sustainable living, renewable energy, gardening and much more — providing even more opportunities.
+Through Missouri Renewable Energy and the Here’s Help Network and NLEC TV, staffed by the formerly homeless, educational and informational programming is reaching more people.
+The nationwide Renewable Energy Satellite network teaches about sustainable living, renewable energy, gardening and much more — providing even more opportunities.

-If you would like to donate to help the homeless and working poor in your community, please click here.
+If you would like to give to help the homeless and working poor in your community, please give below.